 On April 2, 2024 we announced that the European Medicines Agency accepted our Marketing Authorization Application for RP-L102.
-We are finalizing the Chemistry, Manufacturing, and Controls package with the FDA and anticipate filing a BLA with the FDA in the first half of 2024.
+Regulatory filings and review for RP-L102 for the treatment of FA are on track with health authorities in the U.S. and Europe.